Reeceeboii/WikiIRC-Bot/README.md

 WikiIRC-Bot is an IRC bot with MediaWiki API integrations.

 ## Running the bot
-The bot takes 3 commands: the address of a remote (or local for testing) host system, the port of the remote host's IRC instance and then the initial channel to attempt to join.
+The bot takes 3 arguments: the address of a remote (or local for testing) host system, the port of the remote host's IRC instance and then the initial channel to attempt to join.
 The format is `Bot <ip> <port> <channel>`.